Momentum-Team-20/course/phase4/intro-agile.md

 category: phase4
 parent: Phase 4
 nav_order: 1
-published: false
+published: true
 ---

-Your goal in this phase is to design and build a real-world software product, working collaboratively on a small team using agile development practices and all the tools you've learned so far, and some you will learn as you go.
+Your goal in this phase is to design and build a real-world software product, working collaboratively on a small team using agile development practices and all the tools and skills you've learned so far, and some you will learn as you go.

 **The people skills you'll use will be just as important as the technical skills -- perhaps more so.**